It’s been no secret that beer has a fan in me.

 An interactive museum treats visitors to a look into how Guinness is made, a chance to pull your own pint (If it’s not three-quarters froth, I’m going to call it a victory!) and it’s very own sky bar where you can enjoy a couple of pints pulled by the professionals against the backdrop of Dublin.

 Don’t forget to pop your head into Temple Bar for one!
 And then start your own pub crawl around the area, you can’t go wrong.

 Want a place that’s like a student’s art studio, come junk sale, come hoarders heaven, come crazy modern art dream… that also has beer?
 Impossible?
 Come to Budapest and experience their Ruin Bars!

-Where else in the world can you get yourself a beer and perch on the back of a giant plastic duck next to a type writer and a collection of match boxes?
-It’s bizarre and totally unique and the perfect contrast against hours of sightseeing through Buda and Pests regal, grand architecture.
+Where else in the world can you get yourself a beer and perch on the back of a giant plastic duck next to a typewriter and a collection of match boxes?
+It’s bizarre and totally unique and the perfect contrast to hours of sightseeing through Buda and Pests regal, grand architecture.

 Along with ticking off gorging on langos and lounging in Budapest’s thermal baths, Szimpla Kert should be a must-see when visiting the Hungarian capital.